 There is a new commercial on television that always gets my attention, but I had yet to see the whole thing, and I had no idea what it was for.
 It has these lizard-dinosaur things walking around in clothes talking to each other in scenes that look like something out of The Office.
 I asked my friends and family if they had seen the commercials with the Reptilian beings, and they hadn’t.
 I was very curious.
-What were these lizard things, and what did they want us to buy?
+What were these lizard things, and what did they want us to buy from their company?

 Their site has neon green icons you can click on to learn about touring New Mexico.
 It was here that I was finally able to watch the commercials in their entirety.
 Did you know the aliens tape their own episodes of The Office?
 These clips had Reptilians that may or may not have been alien versions of Michael, Pam, and Dwight.

 I then clicked on the various things you could do in New Mexico.
 No wonder the aliens wanted to visit!
 I don’t know what their native landscape is like, but in New Mexico you can explore caves, canyons, and even scuba dive!
 There is a list of scenic byways, though I’m not sure how the aliens could sit in rental cars with those tails.

 New Mexico has a wealth of art galleries.
 I’m not sure whether or not aliens can even see in color, but I’m sure human eyes could appreciate destinations like the Institute of American Indian Arts.